zoomosis/ozzmosis.com/_posts/2020-07-07-github-pages.md

 Many domain registrars also provide [free e-mail hosting](https://docs.gandi.net/en/gandimail/index.html) for domains registered with them.
-Combine this with free web hosting on GitHub Pages means you can quickly easily set up a web site and email address for just the cost of a domain name (approx AU$25/year), with a domain name you control.
+Combine this with free web hosting on GitHub Pages means you can quickly and easily set up a web site and email address for just the cost of a domain name (approx AU$25/year), with a domain name you control.

 The advantage of using your own domain name means it's portable.
 In the